 Do we really want to go back to ‘Business as Usual?’
-Or rather, should we go back to ‘Business as Usual?’
+Or rather win the recovery and go back to ‘Business as Unusual?’

 COVID-19 has forced organizations to become more agile in their business and operations.
-Companies are making faster decisions with less people.
+Companies are making faster decisions with fewer people.
 Remote collaboration and digital communication have increased.
-Planning and new idea generation is happening in real time.
+Planning and new idea generation are happening in real-time.